 - We also store our pumpkin seed butter in the fridge.
 This keeps the oils in the pumpkin seed butter fresh, which makes sure your butter always tastes fantastic.
 And it’s still very spreadable too.

-- I don’t activate my pumpkin seeds (soak them and then dehydrate them) before making pumpkin seed butter with them for two reasons.
+- You can make pumpkin seed butter with activated pumpkin seeds if you want to.
+I don’t generally activate my pumpkin seeds (soak them and then dehydrate them) before making pumpkin seed butter with them for two reasons.
 Firstly, I can’t be bothered.
-And secondly, it can reduce the oils in the seeds, making it harder to make butter with them.
+And secondly, it can reduce the amount of oil in the seeds, making it harder to make butter with them.
 If you do activate your pumpkin seeds before making them into pumpkin seed butter, you’ll probably need to add a little oil into the processor to help them process properly into butter.
 (Just use a mild-tasting, nut-free one.)